bradfrost/atomic-design/chapter-1.md

 One of the most attractive aspects of these frameworks is *speed*.
 Frameworks like Bootstrap allow designers to get ideas off the ground quickly, rapidly create prototypes, and launch sites sooner.
 Because the toolkit’s provided patterns are already cross-browser tested, a developer can spend her time on more important tasks rather than beating her head against a table testing some archaic version of Internet Explorer.
 And in case designers do get stuck, these frameworks’ communities can provide helpful support and advice.

 For a freelancer, this increase in speed might mean they can take on an extra project or three, yielding more financial stability for the year.
-And in the startup world–a place where Bootstrap is omnipresent–minimum viable products can launch sooner, leading to faster answers regarding the products’ viability.
+And in the startup world — a place where Bootstrap is omnipresent — minimum viable products can launch sooner, leading to faster answers regarding the products’ viability.

 So frameworks like Bootstrap are insanely popular design systems that provide well-tested components, resulting in consistent designs and faster launches.
 What’s not to love?
 Well, like most everything in life, there are cons right there alongside the pros.